Here’s a snapshot of what turned out to be a really frustrating morning.

 I’d forgotten to chunk my time

 I’d sat at my desk, inbox open, watching stuff fly in, and ping’ing back a reply.
-Honesty, you’d think I’d know better by now.
+Honestly, you’d think I’d know better by now.

 Obviously, I turn notifications off, on everything.
 Obviously, I chuck my phone on a table out of reach when Im trying to study or think.